-Larotrectinib is a drug utilized for the treatment of solid tumors that have a neurotrophic receptor tyrosine kinase (NTRK) gene fusion without a known acquired resistance mutation, that are either metastatic or where surgical resection is likely to result in severe morbidity, and who have no satisfactory alternative treatments or whose cancer has progressed following treatment.1 This treatment targets cancers with NTRK fusions and is not limited by tissue or tumor type.
+TRK tyrosine kinase inhibitors, such as larotrectinib and entrectinib, are drugs utilized to treat solid tumors with a neurotrophic receptor tyrosine kinase (NTRK) gene fusion without a known acquired resistance mutation.
+These drugs provide a treatment option to patients with no satisfactory alternative therapies or whose cancer has progressed following treatment, specifically in cases that are either metastatic or where surgical resection is likely to result in severe morbidity.1,2 This treatment targets cancers with NTRK fusions and is not limited by tissue or tumor type.

 1. U.S. Food & Drug Administration.
 FDA approves larotrectinib for solid tumors with NTRK gene fusions.
 Available at https://www.fda.gov/Drugs/InformationOnDrugs/ApprovedDrugs/ucm626720.htm.
 [Online] Updated Dec 17, 2018.

-• Ten (10) unstained, 4 µM sections of formalin-fixed, paraffin-embedded (FFPE) tissue on charged, unbaked slides
+Ten (10) unstained, 4 µM sections of formalin-fixed, paraffin-embedded (FFPE) on charged, unbaked slides

 This test is intended for determining NTRK gene fusion status to identify candidates for larotrectinib treatment.

 This test does not detect single nucleotide variants; some data show acquired kinase domain resistance mutations that are not interrogated by this test.